Green-Software-Foundation/if/src/if-run/builtins/sci/README.md

 ## Example manifest

 IF users will typically call the plugin as part of a pipeline defined in a `manifest` file.
-In this case, instantiating the plugin is handled by `ie` and does not have to be done explicitly by the user.
+In this case, instantiating the plugin is handled by `if-run` and does not have to be done explicitly by the user.

 The following is an example `manifest` that calls `sci`: